GorgonzolaRex/wizardry-daphne-guide/docs/events/recurring-events/gold-ore.md

             - Abyss 3: 2,000 Gold
             - Abyss 4: 4,000 Gold
         - Once you reach the marked "!" location you will see a glowing, white object (a "shiny") on the ground.
 The stash contains 4x the amount of Gold Ore that you recieve from a single fight.
-        - After 10% of the max Gold Ore is collected Lulu will prompt you to check-in with the Old Man.
+        - After 10% of the maximum Gold Ore is collected Lulu will prompt you to check-in with the Old Man.
 This happens after 6 fights or 4 with Marianne in the party.
 You must return to the Royal Capital.
 He will re-mark your map with the location of the next stash.
 You can do this up to 5 times.
         - We recommend you collect all 5 stashes.
 Returning to the Royal Capital can be an inconvenience but, on net, it is faster than having to do 4 or 6 fights for an equivalent amount of Gold Ore.

     === "Total Required Fights"